Probabilistic Cash Flow

 The PCF report

-There are several ways you can modify the report.
+There’s a number of ways you can modify the report.

-At the top of the chart, you have two settings.
+At the top of the chart you have two settings.

 The Chart